Treme Brass Band

 NEA: Was the music you play unique to the Treme neighborhood or was it found throughout New Orleans?

-MR. JONES: In that neighborhood, back in the '50s and the '60s, you had jazz funerals and parades always passing by.
+BENNY JONES: In that neighborhood, back in the '50s and the '60s, you had jazz funerals and parades always passing by.
 There were a bunch of social and pleasure clubs in that neighborhood, in the Old Caledonia, at a club called the Square Deal, and so on.
-My father and a bunch of old musicians played a lot jazz funerals - when someone in a club died they always wanted a jazz funeral.
+My father and a bunch of old musicians played a lot of jazz funerals -- when someone in a club died they always wanted a jazz funeral.
 On the weekends they might play for a parade.
 Social and pleasure clubs have annual parades every year and his band would perform.
 I was very inspired by that.

 NEA: Have the jazz funerals changed over time or have they stayed pretty consistent?